tkarifl/swap-numbers/README.md

 # The Script
-Just a simple program to swap two numbers without third variable
+Just a simple program to swap two numbers without using third variable